Home

 Regional Trends

 Refinance lenders performance differs by region.
 This impacts trends for home refinance lenders satisfaction.
 You can learn more from the homeowner’s point of view and from the lenders’ point of view.
-Our brief analysis uses the Lenders Summary Data below)
+Our brief analysis uses the Lenders Summary Data below).

 Northeast

 Credit Unions: The best overall refinance experience.
 Homeowners consistently rate them high on Application Ease, Support, and Loan Terms Satisfaction, with Recommendation Rates in the 87–90% range.
-They shine particularly for those prioritizing fair rates and personalized service during refi.
+They shine particularly for those prioritizing fair rates and personalized service during refinance.

 Online Lenders: Attractive for speed but not uniformly great.
 In states like Rhode Island, borrowers report excellent refi experiences (~90% recommendation), while in places like New Hampshire, satisfaction dips to 78–80%.
 Check local reviews carefully—great if you prioritize a fast, online process but riskier in some local markets.

-Community Banks: Decent for refinance if you like local service, but expect Recommendation Rates to trail Credit Unions by 5–7 points.
+s: Decent for refinance if you like local service, but expect Recommendation Rates to trail Credit Unions by 5–7 points.
 They’re middle of the pack—good support but not standout rates or ease.

 Banks: Refi borrowers rate them steady but not exciting—generally 80–85% recommendation.
 Reliable for those already banking with them, but not the first choice if speed, transparency, or best rates are priorities.